ASX & Global Investing Ideas

-Currently, I live in the Melbourne suburb of Hawthorn with my wife, Sarah.
+Currently, I live in the Melbourne suburb of Hawthorn with my wife.

 Over the past five years, I have been very fortunate in my career.
 I’ve appeared on national television, had my finance tutorials viewed for thousands of hours and launched a rapidly growing news website.

-Rask Invest is an exclusive website that includes all of my financial research, which we call the Rask Invest Strategy.
+Rask Invest is an exclusive website that includes all of my financial research.
 It’s divided into bite-sized general advice sections, such as:

-- Retirement, including pre-retirement tips (inside and outside of Super)
+- Retirement, including pre-retirement strategies, inside and outside of Super

-- Insurance (e.g. the names of my preferred health, home and contents insurers), and
+- Insurance, including the names of my preferred health, home and contents insurers, and

-- Investing, which includes exclusive access to my model investment portfolio of ASX and international shares.
+- Investing, which includes exclusive access to my model portfolio of ASX and international shares.
 I buy into the share ideas 5 days after Rask Invest members!

 The strategies inside Rask Invest took me more than 6 months to research, refine and publish.

 There’s a finance saying, ‘you’ll never get rich investing in a savings account’.
 With interest rates near record lows, I think it's true now more than ever.